History of Chinese Australians: Experience on the goldfields

 After finally arriving on the goldfields the Chinese goldseekers faced many hardships.
 There was a lot of anti-Chinese sentiment amongst the European miners.
 In July 1854 in the Bendigo Advertiser it was reported that William Denovan called for an uprising for the purpose of 'the driving of the Chinese population off the Bendigo goldfield'.
 A riot was averted by the local police commissioner.
 However, this sort of sentiment was widespread throughout the Australian gold rushes.
 In 1857 this sentiment caused the Buckland Riot and in 1860-1861 the Lambing Flat riots in NSW.
 There was also unrest around Ararat when a party of Chinese men were the first to discover gold there and kept the find quiet.

 In answer to these problems the parliaments of Victoria and NSW had differing approaches.
 Victoria installed Chinese protectors modelled on a similar effort in Singapore in 1855.
 However, the Chinese miners resented the extra £1 per annum residency tax this system required and strong resistance meant it had lapsed by 1861.
-After this the Victorian system was similar to that in NSW were Gold Commissioners in charge of the goldfields handled all disputes.
-In general this meant segregation to minimise the chances of conflict though again in reality many Chinese people lived where they choose.
+After this the Victorian system was similar to that in NSW, where Gold Commissioners in charge of the goldfields handled all disputes.
+In general this meant segregation to minimise the chances of conflict, though again in reality many Chinese people lived where they chose.

-Thus in most of the goldfields of Victoria and NSW Chinese people were lived is so called "camps".
+Thus, in most of the goldfields of Victoria and NSW Chinese people lived in so called "camps".
 The camps soon consisted of buildings similar to others but were the forerunners to later Chinatowns in many places.
 The organization of these camps was often done around clan, or dialect differences where this was applicable.
 While most of the men were from the Guangdong province, several different dialects and Chinese languages were present on the goldfields.

 These camps were their own little communities.
 To the Europeans these were notorious and exotic places.
 At the same time in China, opium addiction was rampant, some of the men brought this addiction with them to the goldfields.
 Two of the most common finds by modern fossickers in the area of Chinese camps are Chinese coins and opium pipes.
 However, the records of local health groups and hospitals show only low numbers of Chinese were ever treated for their opium addictions.

 After the Gold rushes in Victoria, some Chinese moved into the other colonies to follow gold rushes there.
 New South Wales and Queensland hadn't followed Victoria in establishing Chinese related legislation.
 This could be seen as a cause for the Lambing Flats Riots and then later the same problems were found on the Palmer River Goldfields in the late 1870s where Chinese miners vastly outnumbered Europeans.